-Located right in the vibrant center of Guerneville, Boon Eat + Drink is one of the best places to eat in Sonoma.
+Located right in the vibrant centre of Guerneville, Boon Eat + Drink is one of the best places to eat in Sonoma.
 The fun bistro features farm-to-table food with a simple but undoubtedly tasty menu.
 You can also pair your organic dinner with some delicious wines and local brews.

 Cannetti Roadhouse Italiana

 Located on the main road in Forestville, Cannetti Roadhouse Italiana is a cozy North Italian restaurant that features fine dining meals, an open kitchen and an outdoor grill and patio area.
 It’s a very romantic place to eat and taste some of the best Sonoma has to offer.

 Where To Stay In Sonoma County